chatcode.dev

 1) Data you provide

-- OAuth tokens for any integrations you explicitly connect (for example, DigitalOcean for droplet provisioning, or Telegram for chat continuity).
+• OAuth tokens for any integrations you explicitly connect (for example, DigitalOcean for droplet provisioning).
+We encrypt sensitive integration tokens at rest where they must be stored.

 2) Data collected automatically